TheThirdOne/computed-tomographic-imaging-gitbook/signal-processing/one-dimensional.md

 x_0, x_1, x_2, x_3, x_4, x_{-3}, x_{-2}, x_{-1}
 ```

-  To further drive home the implications of the periodicity property in (62),
+  To further drive home the implications of the periodicity property in `\eqref{eq:periodicity}`,
 consider the following example, which consists of taking an 8 element FFT of
 the data